Registration for our 2019 Camp is now closed. We will begin registration for the 2020 Camp in winter.

 Scholarships Available for 4-H Junior Camp

 The 4-H Office offers scholarships each year for youth who would like to attend 4-H Camp but do not have the means to do so.
 Priority is given to applicants with the greatest need.
-The maximum scholarship awarded is $275 for campers and CITs, and $75 for counselors.
-Each family is asked to pay at least $75 toward lodging and food costs.
-To apply, please print and complete the scholarship form on the right side of this page.
-The scholarship application is due April 30, 2018.
-If there are funds remaining, applicants may apply after the deadline.
+The scholarship application will be posted to this page when ready.

 Sponsoring a Camper